 The first method is when all of the cell types are the same and the second is for heterogeneous cell type grids where types is an array length equal to the number of cells.
 These two methods will still build up the information needed for random access to the cells.
 The third method contains the cell types in the cellTypes array and cellLocations contains the array index of the vtkCellArray to find a cell's point ids.
+The fourth method contains the cell types in the cellTypes array index of the vtkCellArray to find a cell's point ids.
 The fourth method contains the cell types in the cellTypes array and cellLocations contains the array index of the vtkCellArray to find a cell's point ids and can pass in NULL for the last 2 arguments when no polyhedra cell types are used.
 For all four SetCell() methods above, the cells argument corresponds to the vtkCellArray shown in the figure below.
-The cellTypes argument in the last two methods corresponds to the vtkIdTypeArray in the figure below.
+The cellTypes argument in the last two methods corresponds to the vtkUnsignedCharArray and the cellLocations argument corresponds to the vtkIdTypeArray in the figure below.